-- Assumes key roles in work setting by participating on committees, councils, and administrative roles. - Delegates professional practices and aspects of care to others according to their competence and scope of practice. - Accepts changes based on evidence and addresses emerging situations. - Develops innovative solutions and takes actions to resolve conflict. - Uses evaluation methods to measure safety and effectiveness for interventions and health. - Promotes communication of information through writing, publishing, and presentations for professional and lay audiences.
+- Assumes key roles in work setting by participating in committees, councils, and administrative roles. - Delegates professional practices and aspects of care to others according to their competence and scope of practice. - Accepts changes based on evidence and addresses emerging situations. - Develops innovative solutions and takes actions to resolve conflict. - Uses evaluation methods to measure safety and effectiveness for interventions and health. - Promotes communication of information through writing, publishing, and presentations for professional and lay audiences.

-In addition, the advanced maternity and neonatal nurse will perform the following:
+In addition, the Advance Maternity and Neonatal Health Nurse Specialist (AMNHNS) will perform the following:

-- Model expert practice to inter-professional team members and healthcare consumers. - Mentor colleagues in acquiring clinical knowledge, skills, abilities, and judgment. - Influence decision-making bodies to improve the professional practice environment and healthcare consumer outcomes. - Use the mechanism of emotion work and learn self-protective coping strategies to manage feelings of distress and grief using a task-oriented approach to care with the women, colleagues and organization. - Delegate to others activities according to their abilities and scope of practice. - Supervise aspects of care delegated to others and give support as needed. - Uphold accountability and responsibility when delegating aspects of care to others. - Influence decision-making agencies to improve healthcare.
+- Model expert practice to inter-professional team members and healthcare users. - Mentor peers within institutional structures in acquiring clinical knowledge, skills, abilities, and judgment. - Influence decision-making bodies to improve the professional practice environment and healthcare users' outcomes. - Use the mechanism of emotion work and learn self-protective coping strategies to manage feelings of distress and grief, using a task-oriented approach to care with the women, colleagues and organization. - Delegate activities to peers within institutional structures according to their abilities and scope of practice. - Supervise aspects of care delegated to peers within institutional structures and give support as needed.

+- Uphold accountability and responsibility when delegating aspects of care to peers within institutional structures. - Influence decision-making agencies to improve healthcare services for women (individuals and groups).